mileweb/docs-content-cdn/en/docs/portal/content-management/managing-purge-requests.md

-# Managing Content
+# Managing Purge Requests

-CDN Pro supports a content management purge function that allows you to override the cache time.
+CDN Pro supports a purge function that allows you to override the cache time.
 This feature is handy when the content on your web server has changed and you want CDN Pro to update its servers with your changes.
 For example, if your website has a cache time of one week, but you want your website visitors to see a new update to one of your pages, you can use the purge option to flush the cache and enable your visitors to view the new content.

-Content management purge activities are performed from the Content Management page.
-To display this page, click **Content Management** in the left pane.
+Purge activities are performed from the following page.
+To display this page, click **Content Management** > **Purge** in the left pane.

 The following figure shows the key elements on the page, and the table following the figure describes them.